-- 1. Where ARTC is required to consult with the HVCCC under this Undertaking or IAHA and a specific process is not set out in that provision, ARTC will use reasonable best endeavours to follow the following steps set out in this Schedule G to the extent practical and in light of the specific circumstances: - ARTC will use reasonable best endeavours to work with the HVCCC to establish within sixty (60) Business Days and monitor suitable mechanisms that assist them to carry out their respective roles under this Undertaking in an effective, timely and consistent manner. - ARTC will, as reasonably determined by it, request the HVCCC to provide ARTC with its view by a specified date, as reasonably determined by ARTC or as otherwise agreed between ARTC and the HVCCC. - 4.
+- 1. Where ARTC is required to consult with the HVCCC under this Undertaking or IAHA and a specific process is not set out in that provision, ARTC will use reasonable endeavours to follow the following steps set out in this Schedule G to the extent practical and in light of the specific circumstances: - 2.
+ARTC will use reasonable endeavours to work with the HVCCC to establish and monitor suitable mechanisms that assist them to carry out their respective roles under this Undertaking in an effective, timely and consistent manner. - 3.
+ARTC will request the HVCCC to provide ARTC with its view by a specified date, as reasonably determined by ARTC or as otherwise agreed between ARTC and the HVCCC. - 4.
 Where the HVCCC provides its view by the notified date, ARTC will consider that view in good faith. - 5.
 Where ARTC disagrees with the view and there is sufficient time for the HVCCC to reconsider its view, as reasonably determined by ARTC, ARTC will provide its reasons to the HVCCC and will ask the HVCCC to reconsider in light of ARTC's reasons by a specified date, as reasonably determined by ARTC. - 6.
-If ARTC disagrees with a view of the HVCCC which materially affects an Access Holder's or a group of Access Holders' rights under their respective Access Holder Agreements, ARTC will notify the affected Access Holders of, and provide its reasons for, its disagreement with the HVCCC's view.
-Affected Access Holders may respond to ARTC and the HVCCC.
-ARTC will, in good faith, consider the response and inform the affected Access Holders if it has revised its view. - 7.
+If ARTC disagrees with a view of the HVCCC which materially affects an Access Holder's or a group of Access Holders' rights under their respective Access Holder Agreements, ARTC will notify the affected Access Holders of, and provide its reasons for, its disagreement with the HVCCC's view. - 7.
 Where the HVCCC provides its revised view by the notified date, ARTC will consider the revised view expressed by the HVCCC in good faith.
-If ARTC materially does not agree with the views expressed by the HVCCC for any reasons: - a.
-ARTC will use reasonable best endeavours, acting in good faith, to resolve the issue with the HVCCC by joint discussions; and - b. if following joint discussion, ARTC materially disagrees with the views expressed by the HVCCC then ARTC will, within ten (10) Business Days, publish the HVCCC views it disagrees and the reasons for its view. - 8.
-Subject to any confidentiality restrictions, ARTC will, and will request the HVCCC to, within five (5) Business Days, provide all information that is reasonably required to allow the other party to implement any element of this Schedule G.

-- 9. ARTC will ensure that by the Commencement Date key ARTC personnel are aware of their responsibilities under this Schedule G and any processes agreed between the HVCCC and ARTC. - 10.
-ARTC will use best endeavours to cooperate with the HVCCC and individual Coal Chain stakeholders to facilitate the operation of the Capacity Transfer System. - $40\underline{-11}$.
+If ARTC has a material disagreement with the views expressed by the HVCCC for any reasons: - a.
+ARTC will use reasonable endeavours, acting in good faith, to resolve the issue with the HVCCC by joint discussions; and - b. if following joint discussion, ARTC materially disagrees with the views expressed by the HVCCC then ARTC will publish the HVCCC views it disagrees with and the reasons for its view. - 8.
+Subject to any confidentiality restrictions, ARTC will, and will request the HVCCC to, provide all information that is reasonably required to allow the other party to implement any element of this Schedule G. - 9.
+ARTC will ensure that key ARTC personnel are aware of their responsibilities under this Schedule G and any processes agreed between the HVCCC and ARTC. - 10.
 Ultimately, ARTC is not obliged to follow the HVCCC's recommendation.